graphprotocol/ens-subgraph/README.md

 ### Query all data for the first 100 entities

 This will show the full command for what you can query.
 If you don't chose a low number like the first 100, once it gets up to tens of thousands of entities, the query can slow down your computer a lot.

 ```
 {
-  ensDomains(first: 100) {
+  domains(first: 100) {
     id
-    label
-    node
-    owner
+    labelhash
-    transfers {
+    parent {
         id
+    }
-      domain {
+    subdomains {
         id
     }
-      owners
+    owner {
+        id
+        domains {
+            id
         }
+    }
+    resolver
+    ttl
   }
 }
 ```